VNG-Realisatie/nlx/docs/docs/reference-information/oidc.md

 ## Usage

-NLX Management uses the OpenID Connect protocol to authenticate users, which is configured through a number of environment variables:
+NLX Management uses the OpenID Connect (OIDC) protocol to authenticate users, which is configured through a number of environment variables:

 * `OIDC_CLIENT_ID`